localneoguy/Guides/guides/ender-dragon.md

 ### Mid
 - 3/4 Shadow Assassin w/ Tarantula Helmet or
 - 2/4 Shadow Assassin with 2/4 Terror (Boots and Helmet)
-    - the Terror option is pretty good as you get an extra arrow per piece.
-(Necron is fine of course if you can afford it)
+    - the Terror option is pretty good as you get an extra arrow per piece, try to get terror as its just 2-3m on ah .
 - JuJu Shortbow with as many T6 Enchants
     - For Dragons Swarm is good but I'd just keep Soul Eater as this is the best overall.
 - Precise/Spiritual for reforge.
-- Any Damage pet, Griffin, Skeleton, Lion etc
+- Any Damage pet.
 - 250 MP minimum and Silky/Bloody powerstone.

 ### Late
-- Warden Helmet and Necron/Fairly high level of Crimson
+- Warden Helmet and Necron/Fairly high level of Terror.
 - Terminator Shortbow
 - Ender Dragon or Golden Dragon Pet